Governance/rtgov-ui/README.md

 The Runtime Governance UI project builds as a WAR which can be deployed to a Java application server such as JBoss EAP.
 In fact, a specific EAP 6.1 version of the WAR is created during the build process.

-Another (even easier) way to run the Monitoring project is to simply do this:
+Another (even easier) way to run the rtgov-ui project is to simply do this:

     $ mvn -Prun clean install